Sameersingh-aws/aws-data-engineering-project/lambda/README.md

 # AWS Lambda

+## Purpose

-This folder contains AWS Lambda code used to automate the data pipeline.
+AWS Lambda is used to automate the execution of the data pipeline.

+## Responsibilities

+- Trigger the ETL workflow
+- Return execution status
+- Integrate with Amazon EventBridge
+- Enable serverless automation

+## Runtime

+Python 3.x

+## Future Enhancements

+- Trigger AWS Glue Job using boto3
+- Send notifications using Amazon SNS
+- Store logs in Amazon CloudWatch